 Repair considerations

-Repair specialists who work on this model consistently flag these checks before replacing the drive — they help confirm the drive is the right fix and not a nearby fault:
+Run these checks before replacing the drive — they confirm the drive is the right fix and not a nearby fault:

 Do Not Buy / Problems This Drive Does Not Fix